 4. Limitations of GIS and problem solving.

 A series of seminar exercises will enable the students to make practical use of GIS with hands-on experience, including spatial data collection in the field.
-Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using ArcGIS Pro and R and how to connect the two.
-A group project will integrate the concepts covered in the lectures with experience from the seminars to explore a current research question.
+Throughout the course, students learn how to develop spatial research questions and how to conduct spatial analysis using QGIS and ArcGIS Pro.
+Students will also be introduced to spatial data management using R. A group project will integrate the concepts covered in the lectures with skills obtained through hands-on seminar assignments to explore a socio-spatial research question.

 Learning outcome